antarctica/assets-tracking-service/docs/dev.md

   - define separate entities (even if related and part of the same change/feature) in separate migrations
 - existing migrations MUST NOT be amended
   - if a column type changes, use an `ALTER` command in a new migration
+- a
 - include a comment with a related GitLab issue if applicable
 - do not create roles in migrations
   - the app does not superuser privileges when deployed so migrations will fail
   - instead, check for the role and emit an exception to create manually if missing
+- if adding a new table with static data, add to the `exclusions` in `.pgsync.yml` & `tpl/.pgsync.yml.tpl`

 See the [Implementation](./implementation.md#database-migrations) documentation for more information on migrations.